pdguerra12/Quiz-Rated-PG/README.md

-# Quiz-Rated-PG
+# Javascript Quiz

 ## Purpose
-To create a fun and interactive quiz for anyone to take!
+Quiz for anyone wanting to test their knowledge of Javascript fundamentals.

 ## Built With
 * HTML